Access Understanding Society data

 What format is the data in?

-Understanding Society data consists of multiple files in SPSS, Stata and ASCII formats.
-Data for different Waves are released in separate files.
+Understanding Society data consists of multiple files in SPSS, Stata and tab delimited formats.

 The Understanding Society dataset is large and complicated - if you are new to using Understanding Society you may benefit from a training course to help you make the best use of the dataset.
 For specific queries on using Understanding Society, please contact our User Support Forum.